mtov/engsoftmoderna/en/chapter1.md

 was to discuss a "crucial problem of computer usage, the so-called software".
-The conference concluded with a 130-page report advocating the construction of software based on practical and theoretical principles, similar to other branches of engineering.
+The conference concluded with a 130-page report advocating the construction of software based on practical and theoretical principles, akin to other branches of engineering.
 In light of this proposition, the participants coined the term Software Engineering, effectively establishing this field in Computer Science.